adrianN/adrianN.github.io/markdown/programming_problems.markdown

 I suppose they are also useful, although much easier, whenever an experienced person wants to learn a new language.

-This guide has been translated to Chinese by Fidel Yi.
-[Simple Programming Problems in Chinese](https://github.com/yisha7/SimpleProgrammingProblems)
+This guide has been translated to Chinese by yifeitao [Simple Programming Problems in Chinese](https://github.com/yifeitao/SimpleProgrammingProblems)

 Before you begin
 -----------------